 The Company reserves the right to vary its invoicing policy at any time and to require electronic invoices to be directly submitted by the Contractor.
 Any expenses of the Contractor involved in the submission of electronic invoices shall be met by the Contractor.

 Where the Contractor enters into a sub-contract with a supplier or contractor for the purpose of performing its obligations under the Call Off Contract, it shall ensure that a provision is included in such a sub-contract which requires payment to be made of all sums due by the Contractor to the sub-contractor within a specified period not exceeding 30 days from the receipt of a valid invoice.

+Where the Company is late in paying invoices for monies owed to the Contractor, where the Company has still not paid 14 days after receiving a written notice identifying the missing payment, the Contractor shall have the right to suspend the Service until the invoices are paid.

 VAT